Entropy and de Haas-van Alphen oscillations of a three-dimensional marginal Fermi liquid: Models of marginal Fermi liquid behavior

 where $J_n(x)$ is the Bessel function, and $R_c=v_F/\omega_c$ is the cyclotron radius.
 Finally, the bosonic self-energy is related to the full bosonic propagator in the same way as in the second line of Eq.~\eqref{selfconsistentzerofield}.
 It is convenient to use Eq.~\eqref{eq:Sigma_n_vs_Bar_sigma} and transform the self-consistency condition \eqref{eq:SCBA_finite_B} into a closed-form equation that contains $\Sigma_n$ only

 Eqs.~(\ref{eq:Pi_eq},~\ref{eq:Sigma_eq_new}) in combination with Eq.~(\ref{eq:G_for_n}) and the second line of Eq.~\eqref{selfconsistentzerofield} form a closed system generalizing the standard one-loop equations \eqref{selfconsistentzerofield} to the finite magnetic field case.
 We will make use of these relations in Sec.~\ref{sec:Entropy_eq} when we evaluate the entropy in a magnetic field of the marginal Ferm liquid.
-We emphasize that these equations are valid up to all orders in both $\omega_c/\mu$ and the dimensionless coupling strength, as long as the Migdal approximation still holds (i.e. the vertex corrections are negligible).
+We emphasize that these equations are valid up to all orders in both $\omega_c/\mu$ and the dimensionless coupling strength, as long as the Migdal approximation still holds.
+On the technical level, this means that the vertex corrections are negligible.
+Similarly to the conventional electron-phonon problem (see \cite{CHUBUKOV2020168190} for a recent critical analysis of the ME approximation there), this requires temperatures much lower than some characteristic (`Debye') temperature scale at which the critical order parameter becomes strongly Landau-overdamped due to its fast decay into a particle-hole continuum.
+This scale should also be much smaller than the Fermi energy $\mu$ so that the bosonic degrees of freedom are effectively much slower than the fermionic ones.
+In addition, the presence of the magnetic field requires that the cyclotron frequency is much smaller than the Debye frequency so that the boson is still overdamped on the scale of the magnetic length.
+Therefore, we expect the ME approach to remain valid in the present problem provided two conditions: (i) $T,\omega_c\ll \omega_D$, and (ii) $\omega_D \ll \mu$, with not too strong interactions.